driebit/ginger/README.md

 mod_ginger_rdf
 ==============

 A Zotonic module for retrieving, working with, and producing RDF triples.
+This module supports both XML and JSON-LD serialization formats.

 Usage
 -----